 Lunch will be provided at a venue near Wantage after which I will bring you back via another section of the Ridgeway to Streatley/Goring.
 Then along by the Thames via Pangbourne to Junction 12 of the M4 from where you can make your own way home.

-Looking forward to seeing you on the 19 May but I do need you to let me know if you'd like to come along as the lunch venue is limited in size.
-Please text 07 966 01 84 73 and I will confirm if there are places left.
+Looking forward to seeing you but I do need you to let me know if you'd like to come along as the lunch venue is limited in size.
+Please text 07 966 01 84 73 before midnight on Sunday 20 June and I will confirm if there are places left.